Microverse-Fullstack-Program/vet-clinic-database/README.md

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need to install PostgreSQL.

 <!--
 Example command: